-In May, Akamai indicated that it would be acquiring digital security company, Noname Security for about $450 million.
+In May 2024, Akamai acquired digital security company, Noname Security for about $450 million.
 Noname is one of the top Application Programming Interface security vendors.
 API security is a growing market, given that APIs - which are essentially software interfaces enabling communication between programs - handle crucial data and are attractive targets for attackers.
 Akamai has been seeing strong demand in this space, aided by its prior acquisition of Neosec another API security player.
 IDC Research predicts that the API security market will expand at an annual rate of 34% to nearly $1 billion by 2027.

-We believe the Security Division is the more valuable segment within Akamai given its higher revenue base ($1.77 billion in 2023, compared to $1.54 billion for the Delivery business).
-Moreover, the division has also been growing faster, averaging a growth rate of about 15% over the last two years, compared to the delivery division which is declining.
+We believe the Security Division is the more valuable segment within Akamai, given its higher revenue base ($2.04 billion in 2024, compared to $1.32 billion for the Delivery business).
+Moreover, the division has also been growing faster, averaging a growth rate of about 15% over the last two years, compared to the delivery division, which is declining.

 Akamai's value proposition has evolved beyond being the fastest content delivery network.
 As competitors grow increasingly capable of fast content delivery at similar prices, Akamai has positioned itself as a full-service provider -- touting its ability to offer multiple value-added services, such as the delivery of targeted advertising and cloud-based security for its customers.